-- After 35 mintues, stir again, add the pecans and place back in the oven and roast for 3-5 more minutes, until pecans are toasted, brussels are crispy and squash is fork-tender.
+- After 35 minutes, stir again, add the pecans and place back in the oven and roast for 3-5 more minutes, until pecans are toasted, brussels are crispy and squash is fork-tender.
 Remove from the oven and top with cranberries before serving.

 How to make them in the air fryer

 - Place the brussels sprouts and squash in a 6-8 qt air fryer.
 Set the temperature to 400°F and air fry for 22 minutes, stopping to shake 2-3 times throughout.